A dose of facts: answering your COVID-19 vaccine questions

-Another reason the vaccines were developed so quickly is their underlying technology.
-Both are messenger RNA vaccines, also known as mRNA vaccines, which have been studied and worked on for decades. mRNA vaccines can be made using readily available materials in laboratories.
+Another reason some of the vaccines were developed so quickly is their underlying technology.
+The first vaccines authorized for use, Pfizer-BioNtech and Moderna, use messenger RNA, or mRNA, which has been studied and worked on for decades. mRNA vaccines can be made using readily available materials in laboratories.
 This means their production can be easily standardized and scaled, hastening development.

 The widespread nature of COVID-19 also allowed scientists to quickly test and develop their vaccines.
 To test the efficacy of a vaccine, it needs to be given to some people and not given to others.
 Those two groups are then followed to see who gets sick and who doesn’t.

 “Normally you might have to wait years and years for enough people in a clinical trial to get exposed to an illness, but because COVID-19 is so prevalent, particularly in the United States, we had many people getting sick with it,” says Ross.
 “We were able to reach those study goals much faster because so many people in the clinical trials did ultimately get exposed and get sick.”